From BR Bullpen

 He did manage to return to the majors fairly quickly, making his first appearance of the 2014 season as a starter on May 6th.
 He was 1-2 with a 2.98 ERA when he suffered a significant setback on June 19th, however, as he broke a bone in his elbow while throwing a pitch against the Washington Nationals.
 He had to leave the game after six scoreless innings and was given credit for the win as he headed back to the disabled list.
 He did not pitch again that season, ending the year at 2-2, 2.65.

 He chose rest to try to heal the injury and in 2015, the Cleveland Indians signed him, gambling that the approach would work.
 Id did not, as he was not able to pitch in spring training and decided to undergo surgery on his elbow.
-That meant that he would be out for a good part of the season, and possibly the whole year.
+That meant that he would be out for a good part of the season, and did not return until September.
+He then made 7 appearances, all in relief, with no record and a 2.70 ERA in 13 1/3 innings.
+On February 6, 2016, he moved to yet another organization, inking a deal with the Toronto Blue Jays for one year.

 Notable Achievements